 Forests cover approximately one-quarter of the world’s land mass & play a key role in slowing the rise of atmospheric CO2.

 Every year, millions of hectares of native forests are cleared for other land uses, including croplands, grazing lands and tree plantations.
 In the process, most of the organic carbon stored in the trees is lost to the atmosphere.
+Even when forests are not cleared, serious degradation of carbon stocks, sink functions and resilience can be caused by factors such as the expansion of logging into primary forests, fire, the creation of new forest edges by fragmentation and road building, and the knock-on effects of over-hunting key wildlife species.

 Most, but not all deforestation should be halted.
 For example, in some tropical countries rural farmers still practice ancient and sustainable crop-rotation practices that involve clearing forests at the same rate that they are allowed to regenerate.

 Most deforestation is not sustainable, and is driven by commercial agriculture.
 There are lots of opportunities to improve production on existing agricultural lands, so that we can avoid unsustainable forest conversion.
 Avoided forest conversion will be particularly important in the tropics, which have the highest rates of forest loss.
+Forest degradation occurs in all forest types, with different drivers in different parts of the world.
+Again, many of them can be reduced with careful planning and better promotion of alternatives.